Questions? Call or text anytime πŸ“ž 818-446-9627

 Recovery from postpartum mental health challenges is not linear.
 You will have good days and bad days.
 Your relationship with your partner may need to be rebuilt slowly, with patience and intention.

 Some days, you might feel like you're making progress.
 Other days, you might feel like you're back at square one.
-This is normal and expected.
+This is normal.
 Healing happens in spirals, not straight lines.

 Your partner's understanding and support may come gradually.
 Some men need time to process new information and change their behavior.
 Others may need their own therapy to work through their reactions and fears.